Ukraine Latest: Zelensky preparing plan to endure war despite mass desertions

 Reuters reported that “thousands” of North Korean soldiers are expected to be sent to Russia to support the Kremlin’s war in Ukraine.

 Austin’s statement is the first time that the US has publicly confirmed the statements made by Ukraine and South Korea.
-Both nations claim that Russia plans to include thousands of North Korean soldiers in its full-scale conflict.
+Both nations claim that Russia plans to include thousands of North Korean soldiers in its full-scale .

 The troops are said to be dispersed in multiple training facilities across Russia, and they are adapting to their local environment.